ON THIS PAGE: You will learn about the different ways doctors use to treat people with a brain tumor. To see other pages, use the menu.

 External-beam radiation therapy can be directed at the tumor in the following ways:

 Conventional radiation therapy.
 The treatment location is determined based on anatomic landmarks and x-rays.
 In certain situations, such as whole brain radiation therapy for brain metastases, this technique is appropriate.
 For more precise targeting, different techniques are needed.
 The amount of radiation given depends on the tumor’s grade.

-Three-dimensional conformal radiation therapy (3D-CRT).
-Using images from CT and MRI scans (see Diagnosis), a three-dimensional model of the tumor and healthy tissue surrounding the tumor is created on a computer.
+3-dimensional conformal radiation therapy (3D-CRT).
+Using images from CT and MRI scans (see Diagnosis), a 3-dimensional model of the tumor and healthy tissue surrounding the tumor is created on a computer.
 This model can be used to aim the radiation beams directly at the tumor, sparing the healthy tissue from high doses of radiation therapy.

 Intensity modulated radiation therapy (IMRT).
-IMRT is a type of 3D-CRT (see above) that can more directly target a tumor, delivering higher doses of radiation to the tumor while giving less to the surrounding healthy tissue.
+IMRT is a type of 3D-CRT (see above) that can more directly target a tumor.
+It can deliver higher doses of radiation to the tumor while giving less to the surrounding healthy tissue.
 In IMRT, the radiation beams are broken up into smaller beams and the intensity of each of these smaller beams can be changed.
 This means that the more intense beams, or the beams giving more radiation, can be directed only at the tumor.

 Stereotactic radiosurgery.
 Stereotactic radiosurgery is the use of a single, high dose of radiation given directly to the tumor and not healthy tissue.
-It works best for a tumor that is only in one area of the brain and certain noncancerous tumors, but it can also be used when a person has more than one metastatic brain tumor.
+It works best for a tumor that is only in 1 area of the brain and certain noncancerous tumors.
+It can also be used when a person has more than 1 metastatic brain tumor.
 There are many different types of stereotactic radiosurgery equipment, including:

 A modified linear accelerator is a machine that creates high-energy radiation by using electricity to form a stream of fast-moving subatomic particles.